Why Are Whole Foods So Expensive?

 How Expensive Are Whole Foods?

 Whole foods are priced significantly higher than substitutes.
-The fruits and vegetables are taken great care of; thus, the yield is higher quality.
+The fruits and vegetables are taken great care of; thus, the yield is of higher quality.
 Most of the whole foods’ price is around 10%-20% higher than other foods, making it expensive.

 List Of Whole Foods